ejtaal/aa/README.rst

    `Arabic\_Almanac\_v4.0.zip <http://ia700803.us.archive.org/2/items/ArabicAlmanac/Arabic_Almanac_v4.0.zip>`_
 -  Secondary backup site: `here <../Arabic_Almanac_v4.0.zip>`_\

-The size is about 815 MB.
+The size is about 1.3 GB.
 The zip file contains a folder named "aa" which you should place somewhere on your PC's drive or on your phone's SD card.
 For desktops you should then be able to do "File->Open" and select the index.html file within the "aa" folder.
 On smart phones &